ES7AAZ/dxcc-map/README.md

 ## Changelog

 ### v3.4.0
-* **Code Refactoring:** CSS and JS have been completely separated from the HTML files, alongside various additional minor fixes.
+* **Code Refactoring:** CSS and JS have been completely separated from the HTML file, alongside various additional minor fixes.

 ### v3.2.0
 * **Manual Home QTH:** Added an input field for a 6-character Maidenhead locator (with data validation).
 This allows manual placement of your home location on the map, overriding geolocation.
 The configured location is automatically saved in the browser's local storage.